AugustinLopez/libft/README.md

 # libft

-The **libft** library is the first real project from the [42](https://www.42.fr) curriculum.
+The **libft** library is the first project from the [42](https://www.42.fr) curriculum.
 While a 42 student rarely has access to external libraries, the use of our libft is always authorized and encouraged.

 ## Useful links
 - The [libft PDF subject](https://github.com/AugustinLopez/libft/blob/master/rcs/libft.pdf)